rags/toggle-test/README.md

 ------------
 **Install using [ELPA](http://www.emacswiki.org/wiki/ELPA):**

-Toogle test is available on Marmalade repo to install it, simple run `M-x package-install toggle-test`.
-You will to need to have [marmalade repo](http://marmalade-repo.org/) included.
-The marmalade repo/instructions are [here](http://marmalade-repo.org/packages/toggle-test)
+Toogle test is available on [Marmalade](http://marmalade-repo.org/packages/toggle-test) and [Mepla](http://melpa.milkbox.net/#/toggle-test).
+Once you have one of the repos included run `M-x package-install toggle-test`.

 **Programmatic install:**